planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Visit the GeoServer home page at http://geoserver.org.

 GeoServer has an active users mailing list, which you can subscribe to at https://lists.sourceforge.net/lists/listinfo/geoserver-users.
-If you’re a developer, you can subscribe to the developer list at https://lists.sourceforge.net/lists/listinfo/geoserver-users.
+If you're a developer, you can subscribe to the developer list at https://lists.sourceforge.net/lists/listinfo/geoserver-users.

 JIRA, the GeoServer bug tracker, is hosted on http://codehaus.org at http://jira.codehaus.org/browse/GEOS.